 For example In 2020, Godiva received a Rotten Egg Award for “failing to take responsibility for the conditions with which its chocolates are made despite making huge profits”.
 But the brand now states they are dedicated to “a sustainable and thriving cocoa industry where farmers prosper, communities are empowered, human rights are respected, and the environment is conserved” – although there are still improvements to be made.

-Nestle has also made progress in its practices, rising into the top 10 on the scorecard in 2023.
+Nestle has also made progress in its practices, rising into the top 5 on the Scorecard in 2026.
+Lindt has risen from 20th in 2025 to 13th this year, while Mars and Ferrero have both dropped in the rankings.